interfacevisionblog/interfacevisionblog.github.com/_posts/2013-12-19-design-composition-based-language.md

 ## Introduction

-Interface Vision is a Gui based visual object language and fully composable framework.
+Interface Vision is a Gui based visual object language and fully composable framework created using Simple Interface Programming (SIP).
 Programming is done by hooking up parts: either visually or coding in C#.

 We've designed a language, SipCoffee, to simplify the syntax of describing the hooking up of Parts.

+It uses composition exclusively.
+There is no specific syntax to describe inheritance, for loops, if/else statements, variables, scope, methods, functions and so on.

 ## Examples